sonalisharma-3/sonalisharma-3.github.io/_pages/research.md

 ---
 ## Recent Work

-Recent work on the [lack of medical disclaimers in AI models](https://arxiv.org/abs/2507.08030) was featured in:
+My recent paper on the [lack of medical disclaimers in AI models](https://arxiv.org/abs/2507.08030) was featured in:

 - **MIT Technology Review**: ["AI companies have stopped warning you that their chatbots aren't doctors"](https://www.technologyreview.com/2025/07/21/1120522/ai-companies-have-stopped-warning-you-that-their-chatbots-arent-doctors/)